 Effective incentives include:

-This approach respects customer choice while still capturing valuable data from engaged customers who see clear value in the exchange.
+This approach respects customer choice.
+It still captures valuable data from customers who see clear value in the exchange.
 Registration rates may be lower than mandatory programs, but the quality of data is often higher, these are customers actively choosing to engage with your brand.

 Should You Build or Buy?